senner007/Callback-Hell/readme.txt

 Each colored item will display itself after a random delay.
-The item can then be used but only if it is the first element or if all the previous items have been displayed
+The item can then be used but only if it is the first item or if all the previous items have been displayed

-In the jquery.slim.js, the following function of code are removed:
+Code removed in jquery.slim.js:

 jQuery.fn.extend
 jquery.fn.load
+jQuery.expr.filters.animated
-jquery.each // Attach a bunch of functions for handling common AJAX events jQuery.expr.filters.animated ajax settings like jQuery.ajaxSettings.xhr, jQuery.ajaxPrefilter, jQuery.ajaxSetup, jQuery.ajaxPrefilter, jQuery.ajaxTransport, jQuery.ajaxSetup
+ajax settings like jQuery.ajaxSettings.xhr, jQuery.ajaxPrefilter, jQuery.ajaxSetup, jQuery.ajaxPrefilter, jQuery.ajaxTransport, jQuery.ajaxSetup
 xml parsing like jQuery.parseXML,